jaamaalxyz/jaamaalxyz/README.md

 ## This is Md.
 Jamal Uddin

-Software engineer with 5+ years of experience in cross-platform app development using __React/React Native__, __Redux__, and __Next.js__, with working knowledge of __Node.js__ and __TypeScript__.
+Software engineer with 5+ years of experience in cross-platform solution development using __React/React Native__, __Redux__, and __Next.js__, with working knowledge of __Node.js__ and __TypeScript__.
 Known for delivering production-grade solutions, leading sprint rituals, and integrating complex systems and CI/CD pipelines.
 Strong grasp of agile principles, testing, and scalable architectures.

 ### 👨🏻‍💻 About Me